sparkfun/SparkFun_Qwiic_TMF882X_Arduino_Library/docs/api_device.md

 Returns the unique ID of the connected TMF882X.

 !!! note
-    This method uses a ID structure as defined by the AMS TMF882X SDK to store the ID value.
+    This method uses an ID structure as defined by the AMS TMF882X SDK to store the ID value.

 ```C++